 - Uterine infections

 Contact your health care provider if you experience any issues after an abortion.
 Abortion is not known to increase the risk for infertility in the future.
 Most women can become pregnant immediately after an abortion, and doctors may recommend birth control measures if you are not planning to conceive sooner.
 Future fertility issues and ectopic pregnancy may be seen if the uterine infection after an abortion is not treated.
-This infection could spread to fallopian tubes and ovaries, known as a pelvic inflammatory disease (PID).
+This infection could spread to fallopian tubesiXTubes connecting the ovaries and the uterus, and also creating a passageway for sperms to fertilize the egg. and ovaries, known as a pelvic inflammatory disease (PID).